15 Times When Traveling the World Alone Really Sucks

 15. The fox steals your pizza

-While I was camping in the Dolomites, a red fox kept stealing stuff from my tent.
+While I camped in the Dolomites, a red fox kept stealing stuff from my tent.
 It scattered my dishes and dragged my sandals through a mud puddle.

 On the night I broke my arm, I went out for dinner.
-I got a huge pizza, ate two pieces, and brought the rest back to camp in a box.
+I ordered a huge pizza, ate two pieces, and brought the rest back to camp in a box.